Slasto/TaskTeam/README.md

     docker-compose up --build

-    After the build completes, the application should be accessible via your browser at the appropriate local address (e.g., http://localhost:8080).
+After the build completes, the application should be accessible in your browser at http://localhost:80 and PhpMyAdmin at http://localhost:8080

 ## Technologies Used